Race Across Scotland

 Elevation: +7,218m / -7,120m

-With challenging trails, breathtaking views and 215 miles, this multi-terrain Ultra is something to be embraced.
-Whether it is going for a good time or just wanting to finish this challenge in one piece, it will be worth it.
-This route will include plenty of hills, as you race from one side of Scotland to the other.
+With challenging trails, breathtaking views and 215 miles, this multi-terrain ultra from Scotland's west to east coast is a once-in-a-lifetime experience.
+This route will include plenty of hills as it follows the Southern Upland Way, as you race from one side of Scotland to the other, and there will be checkpoints throughout for runners to stop, refuel and recharge.

 Checkpoint Locations:

-- Checkpoint 1 – 13 Miles.
+• Checkpoint 1 – 13 Miles.
 Castle Kennedy Fuel Station, DG9 8RY.
 NX10830 59755

-- Checkpoint 2 – 22 Miles.
+• Checkpoint 2 – 22 Miles.
 New Luce, DG8 0NB.
 NX19075 64985

-- Emergency Shelter – 27 Miles – Beehive Bothy, Kilgallioch Windfarm
+• Emergency Shelter – 27 Miles – Beehive Bothy, Kilgallioch Windfarm

-- Checkpoint 3 – 45 Miles.
+• Checkpoint 3 – 45 Miles.
 Glentrool Village Hall, DG8 6SY.
 NX35865m 78428

-- Emergency Shelter – 54 Miles – White Laggan Mountain Bothy – Loch Dee
+• Emergency Shelter – 54 Miles – White Laggan Mountain Bothy – Loch Dee

-- Checkpoint 4 – 67 Miles - St Johns Town of Dalry Village Hall, Ayr Road, DG7 3SW.
+• Checkpoint 4 – 67 Miles - St Johns Town of Dalry Village Hall, Ayr Road, DG7 3SW.
 NX61895 81190

-- Emergency Shelter – 85 Miles – Chalk Memorial Bothy – Poleskeoch
+• Emergency Shelter – 85 Miles – Chalk Memorial Bothy – Poleskeoch

-- Checkpoint 5 – 93 Miles.
+• Checkpoint 5 – 93 Miles.
 Sanquhar Community Centre, Station Road, Sanquhar, DG4 6BT

-- Checkpoint 6 – 101 Miles.
+• Checkpoint 6 – 101 Miles.
 Wanlockhead Community Centre, Church Street, ML12 6UT.
 NS87400 12950

-- Checkpoint 7 – 121 Miles.
+• Checkpoint 7 – 121 Miles.
 Beattock Village Hall, Craigielands Village, DG10 9QZ.
 NT07935 02295.

-- Emergency Shelter – 132 Miles – Over Phawhope Bothy
+• Emergency Shelter – 132 Miles – Over Phawhope Bothy

-- Checkpoint 8 – 138 Miles.
+• Checkpoint 8 – 138 Miles.
 Boston Memorial Hall, Scabcleuch, Ettrick, Selkirk, TD7 5JB

-- Checkpoint 9 – 164 Miles.
+• Checkpoint 9 – 164 Miles.
 Fairnilee Hut, Beside the River Tweed, B7060, Approx TD1 3PR/TD1 3PP.
 NT45875 32580

-- Checkpoint 10 – 182 Miles.
+• Checkpoint 10 – 182 Miles.
 Lauder Public Hall, The Avenue, Lauder, Approx Postcode TD2 6SR.
 NT53050 47670.

-- Checkpoint 11 – 196 Miles.
+• Checkpoint 11 – 196 Miles.
 The Watch Fishery Lodge, Longformacus, Near Duns, TD11 3PG

-- Finish – 215 Miles – Cockburnspath Village Hall, Callander Place, TD13 5XY.
+• Finish – 215 Miles – Cockburnspath Village Hall, Callander Place, TD13 5XY.
 NT77363 71195.

 What's included

-- Finisher's Race Across Scotland 215 Mile Buckle
+• Finisher's Race Across Scotland 215 Mile Buckle

-- Live Online GPS tracking
+• Live Online GPS tracking

-- Waymarked trail following one of Scotland's Greatest Trails, the Southern Upland Way
+• Waymarked trail following one of Scotland's Greatest Trails, the Southern Upland Way

-- 11 Checkpoints Supporting the runners across Scotland
+• 11 checkpoints supporting the runners across Scotland

-- Single stage continuous race over 100 hours to complete the trail
+• Single stage continuous race over 100 hours to complete the trail

-- Stunning route steeped in history
+• Stunning route steeped in history

 How to get there